Uncertain future rattles Italy's famed restaurants

 “It is a situation that is a bit apocalyptic,” said Manuela Paiella, owner of the Corsi Trattoria in downtown Rome, a popular lunchtime spot for tourists and Romans alike.
 “Never would we ever have thought in the restaurant business, in the historic center of a European capital, that we could ever live through something like this.”

 Corsi reopened for business on Monday, the first day that restaurants were allowed sit-down customers.
-But half of the tables were removed due to social distancing rules.
+But half of the tables were removed because of social distancing rules.
 Hand sanitizing gel was placed at the entrance and a new ordering system was installed to let customers see the menu on their phones.
 No longer do waitresses squeeze between tightly packed tables to recite specials.

 “We have to turn upside down all the activity that we did before,” lamented chef Raffaele di Cristo, who now must wear a mask and latex gloves to cook.
 “Everything is changed."